Updated on September 22, 2023.

 Why?
 Well, not being in compliance can have serious consequences.
 In fact, an executive who knowingly oversees non-compliant reporting processes can face up to $1 million in fines.
 On top of that, they could be sentenced to 10 years in prison!

-It’s also critical to document all changes, implement a VCS, and conduct regular internal and external audits.
-You should enforce segregation of duties, implement strict user access management, and enable field history tracking.
+Best practices for SOX compliance in Salesforce DevOps include establishing a formal change management process, documenting all changes, using a VCS, and conducting regular internal and external audits.
+You should enforce segregation of duties, implement strict user access management, monitor orgs for unauthorized changes, and enable field history tracking.

-Finally, you need to leverage sharing rules, back up your data, and provide ongoing training.
+Finally, you need to leverage sharing rules, back up your data, and provide ongoing training to your team.

 So are you ready to start making your Salesforce release management process audit proof?
 Let’s dive right in!